Verpous/mscripts/README.md

 In the terminal I utilize colors to greatly improve readability, but I can't show that here.

-The command above is the same as `python mbrowse.py mubi.json`, and the same as `python mbrowse.py "$MOVIES_DIR"/mubi.json`. mbrowse lets you omit the ".json" extension, and it automatically looks in the directory described by the MOVIES_DIR environment variable if it is defined, so you can run it from anywhere.
+The command above is the same as `mbrowse.py mubi.json`, and the same as `mbrowse.py "$MOVIES_DIR"/mubi.json`. mbrowse lets you omit the ".json" extension, and it automatically looks in the directory described by the MOVIES_DIR environment variable if it is defined, so you can run it from anywhere.

 IMDb is already capable of letting you sort lists and browse them, but there are some things mbrowse lets you do that IMDb can't: